cultureamp/react-elm-components/readme.md

 # Writing React components in Elm

-Companies that use [Elm](http://elm-lang.org/) in production usually start by converting a single component.

-So this library makes it easy to write React components in Elm.
+Companies that use [Elm](http://elm-lang.org/) in production usually start by converting a single component, so **this package makes it easy to write React components in Elm.** Start with a small experiment.
+See how you like it.
+If it is great, do more!
+If it sucks, do less!

 # Usage